Developer Reactions to Protestware in Open Source Software: The cases of color.js and es5.ext: Threats to Validity

-One of {\textit{external threat}} to the validity of our findings is the ability to generalize them, as our work is presented as a multiple case study, encompassing \caseOne~and \caseTwo.
-We acknowledge that observations may not be generalized to other protestware cases and ecosystems.
-As the first study to delve into protestware, we argue that these two cases can be pioneering baselines that represent society issues of economic and world politics.
-We envision more studies to follow our work, exploring how to reproduce our results on other protestware in the future. \revise{Another \textit{external threat} to the validity of our findings is the risk of false positives in our quantitative results for RQ1, as it may lead to overestimation.
-We acknowledge this risk but believe it was the most accurate measurement of the spread of protestware discussion through intentional linking and mentioning in related posts across GitHub.} In terms of {\textit{construct threats}}, a major threat arises on how we systematically retrieve posts from both GitHub and social media.
+In terms of {\textit{construct threats}}, a major threat arises on how we systematically retrieve posts from both GitHub and social media.
 We understand that a different methodology, such as different search methods may change the amount of data collected.
 Furthermore, we only consider two platforms: Reddit and Hacker News, and it is possible that we may have an underestimation of the true impact.
 Although twitter (X) is more prevalent, due to recent events, we were unable to utilize X new API to collect information.\footnote{\url{https://developer.twitter.com/en/docs/twitter-api/migrate/whats-new}} That being said, we selected a method that would return fewer false positives.
-Hence, as future work, we plan to expand our work to include a more robust and dynamic method to collect our dataset. \revise{Additionally, a \textit{construct threat} in our study arises from the potential subjectivity and bias introduced during the coding process.
+Hence, as future work, we plan to expand our work to include a more robust and dynamic method to collect our dataset.
+Additionally, a \textit{construct threat} in our study arises from the potential subjectivity and bias introduced during the coding process.
 Despite our collaborative efforts to develop and refine the code schema, the inherent subjectivity in qualitative coding means that independent coders might find it challenging to replicate our taxonomy and achieve consistent results.
-This poses a limitation to the replicability of our findings.}\\ We identify two key {\textit{internal threats}}.
-The first threat exists in the selection of the metrics to measure the disruption of protestware in RQ1.
-Although the \revise{engagement} metric quantifies speed, we cannot make any statistical claims.
-The second threat occurs during our multiple manual analyses of posts in RQ2, where the codes or themes may be mislabeled due to their subjective nature.
-While we acknowledge that qualitative measures are prone to subjective bias, we implemented a typical systematic method established in prior works and involved more than one coder in each manual analysis.
+This poses a limitation to the replicability of our findings.